Contrasting 1-800-FLOWERS.COM (FLWS) and The Competition

-1-800-FLOWERS.COM (NASDAQ: FLWS) is one of 25 publicly-traded companies in the “Retail stores, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare 1-800-FLOWERS.COM to related companies based on the strength of its dividends, profitability, risk, valuation, institutional ownership, earnings and analyst recommendations.
+1-800-FLOWERS.COM (NASDAQ: FLWS) is one of 25 publicly-traded companies in the “Retail stores, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare 1-800-FLOWERS.COM to related businesses based on the strength of its earnings, valuation, risk, dividends, profitability, institutional ownership and analyst recommendations.

-47.1% of 1-800-FLOWERS.COM shares are owned by institutional investors.
-Comparatively, 41.6% of shares of all “Retail stores, not elsewhere classified” companies are owned by institutional investors.
-49.2% of 1-800-FLOWERS.COM shares are owned by insiders.
-Comparatively, 13.5% of shares of all “Retail stores, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This table compares 1-800-FLOWERS.COM and its rivals’ net margins, return on equity and return on assets.

-This is a summary of current recommendations for 1-800-FLOWERS.COM and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent ratings for 1-800-FLOWERS.COM and its peers, as reported by MarketBeat.com.

 |Sell Ratings